Neutrinomic/mosup/README.md

 # MOUP⬆️

-A way to write modular upgradable Motoko canisters# moup
+A way to write modular upgradable Motoko canisters